astro-informatics/purify/README.md

 ## Contributors

-PURIFY was initially created by Rafael Carrillo, Jason McEwen and Yves Wiaux but major contirbutions have since been made by a number of others.
+PURIFY was initially created by Rafael Carrillo, Jason McEwen and Yves Wiaux but major contributions have since been made by a number of others.
 The full list of contributors is as follows:

 * [Rafael E. Carrillo](http://people.epfl.ch/rafael.carrill)
 * [Jason D. McEwen](http://www.jasonmcewen.org)